Moduli of Curves of Genus One with Twisted Fields: Introduction

 The stable map moduli are smooth if $g\eq 0$ and singular if $g\!\ge\!1$ and $n\!\ge\!2$.
 For $g\eq 1$, a resolution was constructed by Vakil and Zinger~\cite{VZ08}, followed by an algebraic approach of Hu and Li~\cite{HL10}.
 The latter is achieved by constructing a canonical smooth blowup $\ti\fM^\wt_1$ of the Artin stack $\mwt_1$ of weighted nodal curves of genus one.
 The method of \cite{HL10} was further developed in~\cite{HLN} to finally establish a resolution in the case of $g\eq 2$.
 The resolution of~\cite{HLN} is achieved by constructing a canonical smooth blowup $\widetilde{\mathfrak P}_2$ of the relative Picard stack ${\mathfrak P}_2$ of nodal curves of genus two.

 In higher genus cases, the construction of a possible resolution of the stable map moduli may seem formidable.
 The constructions of the explicit resolutions in~\cite{VZ08,HL10,HLN} rely on certain precise knowledge on the singularities of the moduli.
 For arbitrary genus, it calls for a more abstract and geometric approach.
 As advocated by the first author, every singular moduli space should admit a resolution which itself is also a moduli.
-Following this principle, we provide a modular meaning to the stack $\ti\fM_1^\wt$, which in turn leads to a modular interpretation of the resolution $\ti\fM_1(\P^n,d)$ of $\ov\fM_1(\P^n,d)$.
-To be somewhat more informative, we interpret the blowup stack $\ti\fM_1^\wt$ of~\cite{HL10} as a smooth stack of weighted nodal curves of genus one with {\it twisted fields}.
-The results in this paper are the first step to tackle the general case of arbitrary genus.
+Following this principle, we interpret the blowup stack $\ti\fM_1^\wt$ of~\cite{HL10} as a smooth algebraic stack of stable weighted nodal curves of genus one with twisted fields, and consequently, the resolution $\ti M_1(\P^n,d)$ of $\ov M_1(\P^n,d)$ as a Deligne-Mumford stack of genus one stable maps with twisted fields.
+The results in this paper are the first step to tackle the arbitrary genus case.

 The main theorem of this paper is the following: